boneyard93501/api-wrapper/README.md

 | `SSH_PUBLIC_KEY` | SSH public key for VM access | Yes |
 | `FVM_CONFIG_PATH` | Custom path to config.yaml | No |
 | `DOTENV_PATH` | Custom path to .env file | No |

-All other configuration should be in `config.yaml`, not environment variables.

 ## Error Handling